anhase/Hit-Refresh/syllabus.md

 **Week 3: Theory and Critical Concepts.** September 18

 - Louis Althusser. _Ideology and Ideological State Apparatuses._ In Critical Theory and Interaction Design.
 2018.
-- Paul Dourish. _Ideology and Interpellation: Althusser&#39;s &#39;Ideology and Ideological State Apparatuses.&#39;_ In Critical Theory and Interaction Design.
-2018.
 - Simone Browne.
 Introduction and Chapter 1.
 Dark Matters: On the Surveillance of Blackness.
 2015.
 - Sasha Costanza-Chock. _Design Justice: Towards an Intersectional Feminist Framework for Design Theory and Practice._Proceedings of the Design Research Society.
 2018.
 - Edward S. Herman and Noam Chomsky. _Chapter 1: A Propaganda Model_.
 Manufacturing Consent: The Political Economy of Mass Media.
 1988.